Skip to main content

 free2aitools_select_modelAInspect

-Filter the Free2AITools catalog by declared metadata and return FNI-ranked entries.
-Constraints are metadata/heuristic filters, not verified compatibility analysis.
-The caller is responsible for final model selection.
+Filter the Free2AITools catalog by declared hardware/license metadata and return FNI-ranked candidate entries.
+USE WHEN you have concrete constraints (VRAM, params, license, context length, local-runnability) and want candidates narrowed by them.
+Constraints are metadata/heuristic filters over stored fields, NOT verified compatibility analysis, model inference, or model execution; this tool does not decide for you and is not an inference router.
+The caller is responsible for the final selection.
+Results are FNI-ranked, never paid placement, with no billing.
 Read-only, no side effects.
-Use free2aitools_search for unconstrained keyword search, or free2aitools_rank for keyword-based ranking without metadata filters.
+Use free2aitools_search for unconstrained keyword discovery, or free2aitools_rank for keyword ranking without metadata filters.

 ParametersJSON Schema